A Day Trip to Mont-Saint-Michel – Best Times, Tides & What to Expect 🌊🕍

 If you’re anything like me, you’ll do the Mont, take far too many photos, buy something you don’t need (probably with a knight on it), and then feel oddly grateful to escape back to quiet.
 That’s the beauty of doing this as a day trip from the Manche: you get the magic, then you get your peace back.

-If Mont-Saint-Michel is on your Normandy list, book your stay at our gîte and use us as your calm, countryside base for the big sights — with none of the chaos as your home address.
+If Mont-Saint-Michel is on your Normandy list, check availability for our gîte and use us as your calm, countryside base for the big sights — with none of the chaos as your home address.
 We’ll happily share our best timings and practical tips so you see it at its best. 😊